nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter14_chapter_14_keep_watch.md

 <!-- p96 -->
 The return of Christ is the culmination of God’s plan and the reason we live and labor with urgency and purpose.
-The parables of the ten virgins (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="25" data-verses="1-13" data-lang="en" data-version="NKJV">Matthew 25:1-13</span>) and the two men in the field (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="24" data-verses="40-42" data-lang="en" data-version="NKJV">Matthew 24:40-42</span>) remind us to be watchful and faithful, always prepared for His return.
+The parables of the ten virgins (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="25" data-verses="1-13" data-lang="en" data-version="NKJV">Matthew 25:1-13</span>) and the two men in the field (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="24" data-verses="40-42" data-lang="en" data-version="NKJV">Matthew 24:40-42</span>) remind us to be watchful and faithful, always prepared for His return.
 Whether through the rewards of crowns or the hope of resurrection, our motivation is clear-Christ is coming back!

 <!-- p97 -->